rootstrap/react-native-use-styles/USER_GUIDE.md

 ### Installation

-To install the library in your workspace, use the following code.
+To install the library in your workspace, use the following command.

 ```
-npm install react-native-use-styles --save
+npm i react-native-use-styles
 ```

 ### Path notation and aliases